And when the woman saw that she was not hid, she came trembling.~Luke 8:47a KJV

 Societal status meant nothing to Jesus.
 He valued the whisperer as much as He valued Jairus’ daughter.
 The Master continued His journey and raised Jairus’ daughter from the dead.
 But first, He had taken the time to raise the woman who’d had scarcely enough self-esteem to whisper.

-Why was this story recorded in the Bible?
+Friend, why is this story recorded in the Bible?
 You, my friend, are precious to Jesus and so am I. He loves us regardless of our wealth, health, or any other factor.
-And He is as close as a whisper…
+And just as He was available to the woman with the issue of blood, He is as close as a whisper to us as well…

 Take a moment to reflect on the value Jesus places on you as the Bride of Christ.
 Thank Him.